Label-Free Concept Drift Assessment for Reliable AI in Emerging Wireless Applications: Background and Problem Formulation

-In this paper we focus on source 3 concept drift~\cite{moreno2012unifying}, as defined in Section~\ref{sec:drift}, where both data distribution and data mapping, or labels, change.
-We assume a model $M_0$ is trained on a dataset $D_0$, which we call the original training dataset.
+Following \cite{moreno2012unifying}, four cases are distinguished: \emph{covariate} (or feature) shift, where $P(X)$ changes while $P(y|X)$ is fixed; \emph{prior-probability} shift, where $P(y)$ changes while $P(X|y)$ is fixed; \emph{concept} shift, where $P(y|X)$ changes while $P(X)$ is fixed; and \emph{dataset} shift, where both $P(X)$ and $P(y|X)$ change.
+Our detectors are agnostic to which case occurs and flag any change large enough to warrant retraining.

+We address drift detection in the operational sense: a deployed model must be retrained whenever the incoming distribution changes enough to degrade its performance.
+In the two wireless use cases considered here, drift is induced by the emergence of new classes, which shifts $P(X)$ and, because new and existing classes overlap in feature space, also $P(y|X)$; the induced drift is therefore a \emph{dataset shift}.
+Formally, the monitored model $M_0$ is fitted on the original training set $D_0$, drawn from $P_0(X,y)$, by minimizing an empirical risk.
+After deployment, unlabeled examples $\{(x_t)\}_{t=1}^\infty$ arrive, and at some unknown time $t^*$ the distribution shifts to $P_i\neq P_0$, so that $(x_t)\sim P_0$ for $t<t^*$ and $(x_t)\sim P_i$ for $t\ge t^*$.
+We cast detection as a sequential decision task and define a detector

+where $s_t=1$ triggers retraining of $M_0$, and the detector must issue $s_t$ from observed data alone, without access to future data or to labels for the incoming stream.

+The objective of this work is to design $\mathcal{A}$ that a) triggers the retraining of model $M_0$ when concept drift occurs, b) controls false positives to avoid unnecessary retraining, and c) maintains high recall to prevent prolonged degradation of $M_0$.
 For $M_0$, we consider two different datasets that correspond to the two distinct real-world scenarios.
 Both leverage supervised classification tasks, one performed on a fingerprinting localization dataset from LOG-a-TEC testbed~\cite{14} and other over a time series wireless dataset from the Rutgers WinLab testbed with injected anomalies~\cite{9715175}.

 Figure~\ref{fig:fingerprinting:presentation} illustrates the measurements from two different positions in the \textit{fingerprinting} dataset, where new localization locations present a concept drift.
 The plot shows the normalized histograms of the Received Signal Strength (RSS) for both positions and a clear separation between the two distributions is visible.
-This significant shift in the underlying data distribution for different physical locations exemplifies the concept drift that a model must adapt to.
+When such previously unseen positions appear after deployment, this distributional gap manifests as the drift that the model must detect and adapt to.

 Figure~\ref{fig:links:presentation} illustrates four representative drift patterns in the \textit{links} dataset, each of which manifests as a change in the underlying RSSI distribution and thus constitutes a form of concept drift.
 In all panels the solid blue trace shows the “Normal” baseline and the dashed red trace shows the anomalous RSSI measurements.
 Together, these examples highlight the diversity of drift phenomena in wireless links: abrupt versus gradual, persistent versus transient, single‐event versus recurring.
 Additionally, as it can be seen in Figure~\ref{fig:links:presentation}e, the overall distribution changes between "Normal" and "Anomalous" links is very subtle and thus hard to distinguish.
 This motivates the need for a unified detection framework capable of handling all of them.